thebabush/fuzzilly/README.md

 Fuzzilly is a PoC LLVM-based tool to *unroll* a program's execution.
 It does so by instrumenting the LLVM IR of the target in such a way that during execution it will dump its own memory accesses.
-After that, it reconstruct the execution without any conditional statement.
+After that, it reconstructs the execution without any conditional statement.

+It is source based.

 I know the name is [unfortunate](https://github.com/googleprojectzero/fuzzilli), but I made this